702573N/Obsidian-Tasks-Calendar/README.md

 ```
 dailyNoteFormat: "YYYY, MMMM DD - dddd"
 ```
 This parameter must only be specified if this is to be used.
 Without this parameter the default format "YYYY-MM-DD" is used to identify your daily notes.
-You can set a custom format with a limited base set of characters: Y M D d . , - : (SPACE)
+You can set a custom format with a limited base set of characters: Y M D [W] ww d . , - : (SPACE)

 #### startPosition: